abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Yatiko • June 2012

 There’s a passage in the suttas in which the Buddha talks about how long people live.
-He says a person who lives a long life might live one hundred years or a bit more.
+He says a person who lives a long life might live 100 years or a bit more.
 It’s interesting that people lived that long in the Buddha’s day.
 According to the suttas, there were many monks who lived to be 80, and a few as old as 120.

 Let’s assume, for the sake of contemplation, that the longest lifespan since the Buddha’s time was one hundred years.
 And let’s say that our